Fighting Exponentially Small Gaps by Counterdiabatic Driving: Minimal model of spin-glass bottleneck

 \subsection{Description of the avoided crossing}

-The matrix $\mathcal{H}[\lambda]$ in Eq.~\eqref{eq:H_hopping} cannot be diagonalized analytically for general $J_j$'s.
-However, using the $J_j$'s given in Eq.~\eqref{eq:Jj}, all the spectrum can be obtained with a Fourier ansatz: the effective hopping model is translation invariant in the bulk.
-Thus, the eigenstates must have a plane (or evanescent) wave structure in the bulk, and the effect of the inhomogeneous boundaries can be taken into account by simply fixing the boundary conditions.
-This is reminiscent of the solution of the Schr\"odinger equation on a line with a piecewise constant (or delta-function) potential.
-The computation is carried on in detail in App.~\ref{app:sec:diagonalization}, while here, only the main features are stated.
+Although the matrix $\mathcal{H}[\lambda]$ in Eq.~\eqref{eq:H_hopping} cannot be diagonalized generally, the entire spectrum can be studied by a Fourier ansatz, due to its translational invariance in the bulk.
+Thus, the eigenstates must have a plane (or evanescent) wave structure in the bulk, and the on-site potentials acting on the ends of the chains only affect the boundary conditions, as in the case of a piecewise constant (or delta-function) potential.

-The spectrum of the effective hopping model, Eq.~\eqref{eq:H_hopping}, is essentially composed of plane wave eigenmodes.
-Under the condition $J^2 < J'$.
-However, a couple of boundary modes are present; see also Eq.~\eqref{eq:J^2<J'}: one, call it $\pket{\psi_\mathrm{L}}$, is localized around the left end $j=0$ of the $\Gamma$ chain, and a second one, denoted by $\pket{\psi_\mathrm{R}}$, extends around the right end $j=L$.
-Their spatial decay is regulated by the rates $\kappa_\mathrm{L}$ and $\kappa_\mathrm{R}$ as
+As shown in App.~\ref{app:sec:diagonalization}, the spectrum of the effective hopping model, Eq.~\eqref{eq:H_hopping}, is essentially composed of plane wave eigenmodes.
+Under the condition $J^2 < J'$, however, a couple of boundary modes are present (see also Eq.~\eqref{eq:ineq_Js}): $\pket{\psi_\mathrm{L}}$, localized at $j=0$, and $\pket{\psi_\mathrm{R}}$, at $j=L$.
+They are characterized by the exponential decay,